 During the Nuremberg trials after World War II, several Nazis on trial based their defense of Germany's sterilization laws on the prevalence of such laws in the United States and the Supreme Court decision in Buck v.
 Bell.
 More than 60,000 Americans, including 8,300 Virginians, were sterilized by the time these laws were repealed in the 1970s.
 In 2002 the governor issued a formal apology to those Virginians who had been involuntarily sterilized.

 Citation: Buck v.
-Bell, Supreme Court of Appeals of Virginia, Brief for Appellee, September Term 1925, Records of Western State Hospital, 1825-2000, Box 88, Folder 27, State Government Records Collection, The Library of Virginia, Richmond.
+Bell, Supreme Court of Appeals of Virginia, Brief for Appellee, September Term 1925, Records of Western State Hospital, 1825-2000, Box 88, Folder 27, State Government Records Collection, Library of Virginia.

 For more information on Carrie Buck, read her Dictionary of Virginia Biography entry.